HEAT PUMP

 Read also:

-Our article on heat pump installation diagrams
+Our article on the heat pump installation diagram

 Juliena mechanical engineering graduate and specialist in climate engineering since 2009, has become a writer specializing in renewable energies, with expertise in heat pumps and photovoltaic solar panels for individual housing.